 Are There Any Hidden Costs When Buying Property in Gibraltar?

-There are no hidden taxes, but there are costs that buyers sometimes overlook.
+There are no hidden taxes, but several costs catch buyers off guard.

-Community fees: Most apartments in Gibraltar are within managed developments.
-You will pay monthly community charges for building maintenance, lifts, communal areas, and sometimes swimming pools or gyms.
-These range from £100 to £400 per month depending on the development.
-Ocean Village and Europlaza are at the higher end.
-Older town centre apartments tend to be cheaper.
+Community fees: Most Gibraltar apartments sit within managed developments.
+Monthly community charges cover building maintenance, lifts, communal areas, and often a pool or gym.
+These typically run from around £100 to £400 per month depending on the development (market estimate).
+Newer waterfront schemes tend to be at the higher end; older town-centre blocks tend to be lower.

-Repairs fund: Some developments have a sinking fund for major works.
-You should check the balance before purchasing.
-A development with a healthy sinking fund is worth more than one facing a large special assessment.
+Sinking fund contributions: Many developments hold a reserve fund for major repairs.
+Check the balance before purchasing.
+A development with a healthy fund is worth more than one facing a near-term special levy for structural or mechanical works.

-Insurance: Building insurance is usually covered by the community.
-Contents insurance is your responsibility and costs around £200 to £500 per year depending on the property value.
+Contents insurance: Buildings insurance is normally arranged at community level.
+Contents insurance is your own responsibility, typically around £200 to £500 per year depending on the property value (market estimate).

 Do I Need a Gibraltar Solicitor for the Purchase?

-Yes, and you should not try to cut corners on this.
-Property conveyancing in Gibraltar is handled by local law firms, and you need someone who knows the Land Registry system, the community rules for your specific development, and any planning restrictions.
+Yes, and it is not worth cutting corners here.
+Property conveyancing in Gibraltar is handled by local law firms, and you need someone familiar with Land Property Services (LPS), the community rules for your specific development, and any planning or leasehold conditions attached to the title.

-Expect to pay £3,000 to £5,000 for a straightforward apartment purchase.
-More complex transactions involving leasehold extensions, commercial property, or off-plan purchases will cost more.
+Expect to pay around £3,000 to £5,000 for a straightforward apartment purchase (market estimate).
+Off-plan purchases, leasehold extensions, or commercial elements will cost more.

 Should I Buy as an Individual or Through a Company?

-The stamp duty rates are the same regardless of whether you buy as an individual or company, so that is not a factor in the decision.
+Stamp duty rates are the same whether you buy as an individual or through a company, so that factor alone does not drive the entity decision.

 Frequently Asked Questions